kriserickson/kriserickson.github.com/_posts/2014-04-24-mobile-frameworks-jqt.md

 ---
 layout: post
 title: "Mobile Frameworks -- JQT (Formerly jqTouch)"
-description: "Continuing on from our overview, an in depth look into JQT"
+description: "Continuing on from our overview, an in depth look into JQT.
+JQT (formerly jqTouch) is the Grandaddy of all of the HTML5 Mobile Frameworks and is almost 5 years old (a lifetime in mobile web frameworks), I guess iUI was around but jqTouch was my introduction to mobile web development.
+Initially jQuery plugin (remember the time when everything was a jQuery plugin?) it grew into a relatively ..."
 category: Programming
 tags: mobile,html,phonegap
 ---